brocade/pyfos/README.md

 ### Installation ###

-    1) install dependencies
-        pip3 install --user openpyxl colorconsole xlrd jsondiff requests xmltodict paramiko

-    2) pyfos can be installed directly from github.com or using pip
+    pyfos can be installed directly from github.com or using pip

-        2.1) install pyfos directly from github.com into the library path git clone https://github.com/brocade/pyfos
+        1) install pyfos directly from github.com into the library path git clone https://github.com/brocade/pyfos cd pyfos pip3 install --user -e .
-            cd pyfos
-            pip3 install --user -e .

-        2.2) install pyfos using pip into the library path pip3 install --user pyfos
+        2) install pyfos using pip into the library path pip3 install --user pyfos

 ### HTML based documentation ###